 Compare Kia EV9 pricing and specifications via RACV Car Match

-Kia has confirmed the EV2 as a future entry‑level electric model, expected to sit below the EV3.
+Overseas, Kia has confirmed the EV2 as a future entry‑level electric model, expected to sit below the EV3.
 It’s likely to focus on city use, smaller range and greater affordability, expanding Kia’s reach further down‑market and providing more competition to the likes of the Geely EX2, MG4 EV Urban, GAC Aion UT, GWM Ora 5 and BYD Atto 1 and Atto 2.
+It remains to be seen if Kia Australia confirms the EV2 for Australia.

 More: How much should I spend on a car?